-Here are two main techniques you can block contact in iOS 6:
+Here are two main techniques you can block contact with iOS 6

-This is bit of a work around but it’s pretty effective.
+This process is a bit of a work around, but it’s pretty useful.
 Each time you receive an unwanted call, create a new contact and in the company name section, name it anything like “Unwanted Caller” or “Scam” or whatever you like.
 Don’t feed any name in the names section.
 Each time your phone rings, you will know you don’t have to pick this call.
-You can even specify a ring tone to the contact.
+You can even specify a ring tone for the contact.

 But that’s not all.
 You can add multiple contacts to the same contact by adding it to the existing contact.

 Jail Break Your Phone

 It’s not the best idea but you can still do it to block callers.
 Jailbreaking will allow you to access any unofficial blocking app that you can use for your iPhone.
 However, we recommend you not to Jailbreak your phone because several warranties and claims become ineffective after that.